-So what’s new in the Apple Watch Series 6?
-Fresh stand-out options include four new colorways: Graphite stainless steel, (PRODUCT) RED aluminum, gold stainless steel, and the blue aluminum we have been using.
+So what do you get in the Apple Watch Series 6?
+For a start, four colorways: graphite stainless steel, (PRODUCT) RED aluminum, gold stainless steel, and the blue aluminum that we reviewed.

-Then, in terms of features, you’ve now got a blood oxygen monitoring option – otherwise known as SpO2 tech.
-This makes use of a new red light sensor that monitors the color of the blood being reflected back, and thus the level of oxygen in it.
-These readings will automatically be uploaded to the Apple Health app and in doing so, could help make you aware of any potential health issues such as sleep apnea, asthma and heart disease.
+Then, in terms of features, you’ve got a blood oxygen monitoring option – otherwise known as SpO2 tech.
+This makes use of a new red light sensor that monitors the colour of the blood being reflected back, and thus the level of oxygen in it.

-The Series 6 also boasts Apple’s all-new sixth-generation S6 chip, which unlocks a bunch of performance features.
-The main one being that it’s now 20% faster than that in the Series 5 watch, bringing a 2.5x boost in always-on display brightness in daylight and an 18-hour battery, even with the demands of nightly SpO2 readings.
+As we say in our Apple Watch Series 6 review, "many of its features can be found in cheaper competitors, but not the overall experience."
+The Series 6 also boasts Apple’s sixth-generation S6 chip, which unlocks a bunch of performance features.
+It's 20% faster than that in the Series 5 watch, bringing a 2.5x boost in always-on display brightness in daylight and an 18-hour battery, even with the demands of nightly SpO2 readings.

-Lastly, there's also a new always-on altimeter, which will keep tabs of the altitude at which you’re walking or running, or if you’re climbing some nasty stairs, for instance.
+Lastly, there's also an always-on altimeter, which will keep tabs on the altitude at which you’re walking or running, or if you’re climbing some nasty stairs, for instance.
 It helps to work out your real activity level more accurately.